 If you’ve never had this creamy soup before, you’re in the a real treat!
 Bisque is the French word for a creamy, seafood-based soup, typically made with a seafood broth.
 This crab bisque certainly doesn’t disappoint!
 You’ll love the rich, creamy broth with bits of real crab!
 If you are able to source a whole crab, I recommend using that instead of packaged crab meat.
 Cook the crab in a large pot of salted water with aromatics such as onion, carrots, celery and a seafood seasoning blend.
 Once the crab is cooked, strain the broth and use it in place of the chicken broth I have listed in this recipe.

-Watch my video for step-by-step instructions and all the details.
+Watch my YouTube video for step-by-step instructions and all the details for making this creamy crab bisque.
 Want to receive new recipe emails in your inbox?
 Make sure to subscribe to my website and my YouTube channel and turn on notifications!

 You’ll love how easy this seafood soup is to make!
 This recipe is made in a few separate steps that all come together in the end!
 First, you’ll need to render the bacon slices until crispy and then use the bacon fat for frying the aromatics.
 This will give the soup all the delicious smoky flavor!